13 best image formats and when to use them

 4. GIF

-Graphics Interchange Format (GIF) is a raster that uses lossless compression.
+Graphics Interchange Format (GIF) is a raster image format that uses lossless compression.

-However, GIF files are 8-bit, which can only display 256 colors.
-This means that GIF has a less sharp quality than other raster formats.
-For comparison, JPEG can serve up to 24-bits per pixel, which provides 16,777,216 color variations.
+GIF files are 8-bit, which means they can only display 256 colors.
+This means that GIFs have a less sharp quality than other raster formats.
+For comparison, JPEG can serve up to 24 bits per pixel, which provides 16,777,216 color variations.

-Its 8-bit limitation keeps the file size small, making GIF a go-to format to create appealing short animation content.
+GIF’s 8-bit limitation keeps the file size small, making it a go-to format for creating appealing short animation content.

-Regardless of its limited image quality, many people use GIF since it provides a means to deliver more elaborate visual content than a static image.
+Regardless of its limited image quality, many people use GIF, as it provides a means to deliver more elaborate visual content than a static image.

 GIF is supported by all major browsers and operating systems, as well as their standard image viewers.